terrastruct/d2-docs/docs/tour/shapes.md

 There are other values that `shape` can take, but they're special types that are covered in the next section.
 :::

+## 1:1 Ratio shapes

+Some shapes maintain a 1:1 aspect ratio, meaning their width and height are always equal.

+- `circle`
+- `square`

+For these shapes, if you have a long label that make the shape wider, D2 will also make the shape taller to maintain the 1:1 ratio.

+If you manually set `width` and `height` on a 1:1 ratio shape, both dimensions will be set to the larger of the two values to maintain the aspect ratio.